biopython/biopython.github.io/wiki/GitUsage.md

 layout: wiki
 ---

-These are the (draft) general guidelines for biopython deveopment using git
+These are the (draft) general guidelines for Biopython development using git

-This document is meant as an outline of the way biopython is developed.
+This document is meant as an outline of the way Biopython is developed.
 It should include all essential technical information as well as typical procedures and usage scenarios.
-It should be helpful for core developers, potential code contributors, testers and everybody interested in biopython code.
+It should be helpful for core developers, potential code contributors, testers and everybody interested in Biopython code.

 <b>This version is an unofficial draft and is subject to change.</b>